jonikanerva/sneakers/readme.md

 # sneakers

-latest sneaker images from the web
+latest sneaker images from the web. uses feedbin rss feeds as a backend.

 # setup